Ordering Interior Storm Windows

-If there is some obstruction, such as shades, the interior storm can be places further out from the window sash but still within the jams (see fig. 2).
+If there is some obstruction, such as shades or the handles of casements (though these can often be removed for the time when the storm is installed), the interior storm can be places further out from the window sash but still within the jams (see fig. 2).
 This maintains most of the insulation value while avoiding those other items.
 The storm stays in place by the tightness of the weatherstrip.

-We make interior storm windows in both two pane and three pane versions.
+We make interior storm windows in two pane and three pane versions.
 The former is more common, and will suffice for the majority of applications.
-The latter is unique to us, and is useful when either 1) The window is very large, and cross bracing is undesired, 2) The heat loss through the window is particularly great (e.g. if the window is single pane, or is a skylight), 3) For skylights, which are a more significant hole in the insulation, and benefit from the more robust weatherstripping, 4) Thermal efficiency is of supreme importance, as for a Passivhaus or zero-energy house.
+The latter is unique to us, and is useful when either 1) The window requires a storm with stronger connection to the jams (skylights, for example) 2) The heat loss through the window is particularly great (e.g. if the window is single pane), 3) For skylights, which are a more significant hole in the insulation, and benefit from the more robust weatherstripping, 4) Thermal efficiency is of supreme importance, as for a Passivhaus or zero-energy house.
 The triple pane window is thicker (about 1½ inches) so the space where it sits needs to be greater.
-A wall made with 2"x6" stud wall is likely to be sufficiently wide to hold a triple pane interior storm.
-These windows also come with a 1" wide, UV resistant weatherstrip to increase the insulation value there as well.
+A wall made with 2" x 6" stud wall is likely to be sufficiently wide to hold a triple pane interior storm.
+These windows also come with a 1" wide (½" thick), UV resistant weatherstrip to increase the insulation value there as well.

 Once you have decided where you want you interior storms to sit, the windows will need to be measured carefully.
-The thermanl benefit of the interior storms depends on the fit to the windows.
+The thermal benefit of the interior storms depends on the fit to the windows, to maintain air tightness.
 Measurements should be made to the nearest 1/16" of an inch.
 Each measurement should be done at two places (say the top and bottom of the window for width).
 Write down both measurements, for both width and height (in that order) for each window.
+If measurements of the same dimension differ by more than ¼", measure both diagonals as well, to ensure that the storm will fit.
 Also write down a label for the window, so that the interior storm windows can be reliably replace in the proper windows every year.
 We will add the label to the backside of the window.
 If you want interior storms on the outside of the window trim, as in fig. 3, measure the window as before, but include the amount you wish to have overlap on each of the edges.
 And be sure to tell us.

 We can come to your house and do all the measuring for you, for a fee based on the distance between your house and us.

-Note: Window with either dimension exceeding 4' (or 6' in the case of triple pane interior storms) will require a cross brace to ensure stiffness.
-If the window exceeds that in both dimensions, mutliple cross braces will be needed.
-Addtionally, window for which the shortest dimension exceeds 39 inches, will also require a cross brace.
-If there is a particular placement of the crossbrace that you want be sure to note that down.
+Note: Window with either dimension exceeding 44" (or 50" in the case of triple pane interior storms) will require a cross-brace to ensure stiffness.
+If the window exceeds that in both dimensions, multiple cross-braces will be needed.
+If there is a particular placement of the cross-brace that you want be sure to note that down.

-We can build interior storm out of any wood, but in the interest of economy, we generally use either select grade pine with very few knots, or bright white primed finger jointed pine.
-We can also match your existing trimwork in either wood or paint at an extra cost.
+We can build interior storm out of any wood, but in the interest of economy, we generally use either select grade pine with very few knots, or bright white primed pine.
+We can also match your existing trim-work in either wood or paint at an additional cost.

 We price on a basic time and materials basis.
-Most double pane windows will cost between $30 - $60 for primed wood, and $30 - $50 for select pine.
+Most double pane windows will cost between $35 - $60 for primed wood, and $30 - $50 for select pine.
 For triple pane windows, and for more exact prices and options, contact us for a quote.
-We can paint or stain windows to match your existing trimwork.
 We can measure your windows, and delivery the completed windows for a fee (based on miles we need to travel).